wavesplatform/docs.wavesplatform/docs/en/blockchain/token/waves.md

 # WAVES

-**WAVES** is the core (native) [token](/en/blockchain/token/) of the Waves blockchain.
+**WAVES** is the native [token](/en/blockchain/token/) of the Waves blockchain.
 [Block generators](/en/blockchain/node/mining-node) receive [transaction fees](/en/blockchain/transaction/transaction-fee) and [block rewards](/en/blockchain/mining/mining-reward) in WAVES, which encourages generators to maintain and develop the blockchain network infrastructure.
 The more WAVES the generator holds (by ownership or lease), the greater is its chance to add the next block.

 ## WAVES Parameters